-REF1:WFMLABEL "MY REF1 WAVEFORM" sets the label for REF1 to be "My REF1 waveform," which is the label displayed with the waveform when it is displayed on screen.
+Examples REF1:WFMLABEL "MY REF1 WAVEFORM" sets the label for REF1 to be "My displayed on screen.

+REF1 waveform," which is the label displayed with the waveform when it is

 REF1:WFMLABEL? might return REF1:WFMLABEL "MY REF1 WAVEFORM", indicating that the label for the REF1 waveform is set to "My REF1 waveform."